Tongerlongeter: First Nations Leader and Tasmanian War Hero

 Author Information

 Henry Reynolds is one of Australia's most recognised historians.
+He grew up in Hobart and was educated at Hobart High School and the University of Tasmania.
+In 1965, he accepted a lectureship at James Cook University in Townsville, which sparked an interest in the history of relations between settlers and Aboriginal people.
+In 2000, he took up a professorial fellowship at the University of Tasmania.
 His pioneering work has changed the way we see the intertwining of black and white history in Australia.
-His books with NewSouth include The Other Side of the Frontier (reissue), What's Wrong with Anzac? (as co-author), Forgotten War, which won the Victorian Premier's Literary Prize; Unnecessary Wars; This Whispering in Our Hearts Revisited and, most recently, Truth-telling: History, Sovereignty and the Uluru Statement.
-Nicholas Clements is a teacher of history, philosophy and psychology.
-He is also an adjunct researcher at the University of Tasmania, where he completed his PhD on the island's frontier conflict.
-His 2014 book, The Black War: Fear, Sex and Resistance in Tasmania, explored the motivations and experiences of both Indigenous peoples and colonists during the war.
+His books with NewSouth include The Other Side of the Frontier (reissue); What's Wrong with Anzac? (as co-author); Forgotten War, which won the Victorian Premier's Award for Non-Fiction; Unnecessary Wars; This Whispering in Our Hearts Revisited and most recently Truth-Telling: History, Sovereignty and the Uluru Statement.
+Nicholas Clements is an eighth generation Tasmanian who has spent most of his life in the Tamar Valley.
+In addition to being a family man and a keen rock climber, he is a part-time teacher of history, philosophy and psychology.
+He is also an adjunct researcher at the University of Tasmania, where he completed his PhD on the island's Aboriginal and early contact histories.
+His 2014 book, The Black War: Fear, Sex and Resistance in Tasmania, explored the motivations and experiences of both Aborigines and colonists during that conflict.

 Tab Content 6